sflavelle/writing/scratchpad/sr-ba-crossover.md

  Lily blinked. "...What."

 "You know!
 The ones where the heroine is living a normal life and then she dies and appears in a fantasy world to find their TRUE PURPOSE!"
 She stood, and punched her fist into the air in exaggeration.
 "You look like one of those!
 What does she call 'em... eee...
 Isekai!
-Yeah! ...Except... the way you look, with your hi-tech lookin' gear, I guess maybe the opposite kinda happened, huh."
+Yeah! ...Except... the way you look, with your hi-tech lookin' gear, I guess maybe the opposite kinda happened, huh.
+Like the fantasy found its way to reality or something."

 Lily stared, blankly as she took this in.
 Slowly she blinked, and focused on her companion.
 "Then... if that's true, just... where am I? ... can I find a way back?"

 The other sighed.
 "I dunno, punk, but we're not gonna leave you to just fend for yourself in the meantime."
 She reached out a webbed hand to help up the Inkling.
-"Name's Undyne, by the way.
+"Name's Undyne.
 Captain of the Royal Guard.
 Didn't think I'd need to introduce myself, didn't think this would be a longer term thing, but, well..."

 Lily sighed, and used Undyne's hand to pull herself up.
 "Thanks.
 Lily Sunden, Agent 5 of the New Squidbeak Splatoon."